AbdeenM/hobee-application/README.md

 * Google Clients Id, you can follow [these instructions](https://docs.expo.io/versions/v35.0.0/sdk/google/) (Optional, for google login to work)
 * Amazon AWS Account with S3 access rights, you can follow [these instructions](https://aws.amazon.com/s3/getting-started/) (Optional, to save images in your AWS Server)

-#### Note: AWS is currently commented out to activate it have an amazon bucket setup with the right permissions and edit `screens/createHobee/CreateHobeeScreet.js` and uncomment `line 142` to `line 165`
+**Note: AWS is currently commented out to activate it have an amazon bucket setup with the right permissions and edit `screens/createHobee/CreateHobeeScreen.js` and uncomment `line 142` to `line 165`**

 ## Installation